Rose Of Glamis

 Strathspey

-1- 8 1s+3s Set+Link, 1M and 3M pass partners to right, 1L followed closely by 3M dance out between 4s while 3L followed by 1M dance out between 2s, Ladies dance to their right and Men to left to join ends of line of 4 with 2s/4s
+1- 8 1s+3s set and link, 1M and 3M pass partners to right, 1L followed closely by 3M dance out between 4s while 3L followed by 1M dance out between 2s, Ladies dance to their right and Men to left to join ends of line of 4 with 2s/4s

 17-24 All dance full reels of 4 on sides

-25-32 All turn 2H next person (on sides) and open up to form lines of 4 across (with 1s and 3s in centre of lines), all set and advance to partners, all ¾ turn partners to end in prom hold facing clockwise (Men on outside), all Promenade on 1 place and face in.
+25-32 Middle couples turn dancers at ends once round, finish in lines of 4 all facing across set (3M+2L+2M+1L facing 3L+4M+L+1M).
+All set, 3s+1s advancing towards partners while 2s+4s turn to face partners; all ¾ turn partners to end in prom hold facing clockwise (Men on outside), all Promenade on 1 place and face in.
 4321

 Reel

-1- 8 4s and 2s (top and bottom couples) Set+Link, Men pass partners in front and follow their partner to face side couples, Ladies turn Men by LH while Men turn Ladies by RH and dance back into Sq.Set
+1- 8 4s and 2s (top and bottom couples) set and link, Men pass partners in front as 4s and 2s cross to face side couples who dance away from partners towards corner positions, Ladies turn Men by LH while Men turn Ladies by RH to finish in Sq.Set

 9-16 4s and 2s with 2H joined set and pass each other couple (Men BtoB), set and pass back (Ladies BtoB)